wallabag/serverless-bot/README.md

 - **extension**: It validates each file in the diff has a `.txt` extension.
 - **weblate**: It automatically label PRs created by Weblate.
+- **siteconfig-email**: It handles a email requesting a siteconfig, create a GitHub issue and reply with that issue.

 ## Prerequisites